 That’s anti-fragile.
 Gratitude for the struggle is anti-fragile.

-Anti-fragile is one of the keys to truly taking fierce ownership in your life.
-Fierce ownership requires us to forgo blame, be committed to transparent truth, and the fortitude to choose love over fear over and over again.
-Anti-fragile is only possible if we are willing to truly step into fierce ownership of our experience of life.
+Anti-fragile is one of the keys to truly, deeply ownership in your life.
+Deep ownership requires us to forgo blame, be committed to transparent truth, and the fortitude to choose love over fear over and over again.
+Anti-fragile is only possible if we are willing to truly step into deep ownership of our experience of life.
 When we get to bear witness to the powerful, vulnerable, humble spirit who seeks to be anti-fragile, we are deeply blessed.

 To your inspired journey.

 This statement of incontrovertible fact was Jesse’s explanation for why he dropped off the grid.
 During this last week he quit communicating with the important people in his life: the co-workers and employees who were waiting for him to get supplies to them, the incredible woman he had just met and made plans to see last weekend (but didn’t), his best friends from California who were coming into town for a gathering next month.
 He didn’t want to hurt anyone, or let anyone down (he told himself).
 In his mind, ‘I just stink at relationships.’